openedx/edx-documentation/en_us/developers/source/process/contributor.rst

 Once A PR is Open
 -----------------

-Once a pull request is open, automation will create a JIRA ticket in our system to track review of your pull request.
+Once a pull request is open, automation will create a JIRA ticket in 2U's system to track review of your pull request.
 The JIRA ticket is a way for non-engineers (particularly, product owners) to understand your change and prioritize your pull request for team review.